 The intake process takes you through each of these steps:

 - They’ll put you in a holding cell.
 If the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- First, must answer some questions, such as what is your legal name, street address, birth date and an emergency contact.
+- First, must answer some questions, such as what your legal name is, street address, birth date and an emergency contact.